Cloud Performance Testing

-This report provides a top level overview of some of the easier to portray performance tests and explains the results of the extensive, ongoing comparative performance testing that we have conducted of our and our competitors’ cloud VMs.
-In order to ensure that we always remain “Ahead of the Rest”® when it comes to cloud performance and value, and provide our customers with an “apples to apples” comparison, we are using a number of accounts with competing Cloud Hosting Providers (CHPs) as well as a regular CloudServer-312 account on the Superb Cloud, on which we run, either hourly or continuously, a series of standardized and well recognized performance tests.
+This report provides a top-level overview of some of the easier to portray performance tests and explains the results of the extensive, ongoing comparative performance testing that we have conducted of our and our competitors’ cloud VMs.
+In order to ensure that we always remain “Ahead of the Rest”® when it comes to cloud performance and value, and provide our customers with an “apples to apples” comparison, we are using a number of accounts with competing Cloud Hosting Providers (CHPs) and a DC2S-2188 account on the Superb Cloud, on which we run, either hourly or continuously, a series of standardized and well recognized performance tests.
 All accounts – with us and competing HSPs – are standard auto-provisioned customer accounts, the very same as anyone would purchase online.
 We’ve made no changes in order to improve or degrade the performance results of any of our tests.

 Cloud Hosting Comparison Basis

 |Number of Cores||14||16||16||16||16|

 |SSD disk space||220GB||256GB||100GB||375GB||320GB|

 |$384 per month with no Internet connectivity

-$1068 per month with comparable 10TB/m
+$1046 per month with comparable 10TB/m

-|$100 per month with no Internet connectivity
+|$662 per month with no Internet connectivity

-$550 per month with comparable 10TB/m
+$1220 per month with comparable 10TB/m

-|$68 per month with no Internet connectivity
+|$582 per month with no Internet connectivity

-$988 per month with comparable 10TB/m
+$1653 per month with comparable 10TB/m

-Note: Pricing as of February 24, 2016
+Note: Pricing is current as of August 1, 2018

 Our goal: Real world tests – real world results.
 Plain and simple.

 Our testing team have used universally accepted and acknowledged open source or third party performance testing applications and tools.
 We then briefly explain what each test measures, and what it means, using real life examples.
 We installed a standard CentOS 6.7 64-bit image and then started running our tests.
 Our tests have been run continuously on an hourly basis, creating a log of the results of each tested cloud VM.
-Our goal with these tests is to provide you with information to allow you to make your own informed decisions based on the results and your unique needs of a cloud hosting.
-If you would like the specific tests results or to discuss this more in depth with us, we’ll be happy to give provide it to you and to talk to you further.
+Our goal with these tests is to provide you with information to allow you to make your own informed decision based on the results and your unique needs of cloud hosting.
+If you would like the specific tests results or to discuss this more in depth with us, we’ll be happy to provide it to you and to talk to you further.
 You are welcome to contact us anytime.